evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 )
 ```

-Include the `custom_judge` descriptor to the Report. .
+Include the `custom_judge` descriptor to the Report:

 ```python
 report = Report(metrics=[